RationalAsh/biorobotics-lab-nus/content/authors/ma-teng/_index.md

 Ma Teng received the B.E. degree in Navigation guidance and control from Beihang University, Beijing, China, in 2017 and MS degree in Navigation Guidance and Control from Beihang University in 2020.

 Currently, he is a Ph.D. candidate in Department of Biomedical Engineering, advised by Dr. Yu Haoyong.
+My research interest is bio-inspired control of a powered transfemoral prosthesis.